Capati/odin-vk-guide/website/docs/03-graphics-pipeline/06-window-resizing.md

 code for minimization, but resizing the window is a lot more involved.

-When the window resizes, the swapchain becomes invalid, and the vulkan operations with the swapchain like `vk..AcquireNextImageKHR` and `vk..QueuePresentKHR` can fail with a `ERROR_OUT_OF_DATE_KHR` error.
+When the window resizes, the swapchain becomes invalid, and the vulkan operations with the swapchain like `vk.AcquireNextImageKHR` and `vk.QueuePresentKHR` can fail with a `ERROR_OUT_OF_DATE_KHR` error.
 We must handle those correctly, and make sure that we can re-create the swapchain with a new size.